owenhenley/Lighthouse/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-swift.svg)](https://forthebadge.com)  [![forthebadge](https://forthebadge.com/images/badges/makes-people-smile.svg)](https://forthebadge.com)
 <br>

 A location tracking app to share your current location using FourSquares API with a friends list within the social network of the app.
-Has the option to ping friends in you list to see if they want to join you.
+Has the option to ping friends in your list to see if they want to join you.

 Proposed Tech Stack: